zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 The script for this episode was by Dr. Lucy Tse, who likes to  keep a low profile!

-From Los Angeles, California, I’m Jeff McQuillan.
-Than ks for listening.
-Come back and listen to us next time on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
-This podcast is copyright 2008 .

 # Waiting for a Man or Woman to Call